Higher, Higher and Higher: Aviation in Soviet Propaganda (Series Overview)

 The Tupolev ANT-20 “Maxim Gorky” in 1935 — eight engines, a printing press, a darkroom, a cinema and a 63-metre wingspan.
 The flagship of the Maxim Gorky Propaganda Squadron.
 Photo: Wikimedia Commons (public domain)

 Ideologically, aviation embodied everything Marxist-Leninist modernism wanted to claim about itself.
 It was technological, collective, mass-produced, internationalist, scientific, and visibly opposed to gravity — which is a useful metaphor when your political project insists on the inevitability of historical progress.
-Stalin’s deputy commissar of heavy industry, Sergo Ordzhonikidze, said in a 1932 speech that “the bourgeois aircraft falls when its engine fails; the socialist aircraft flies on the strength of its people.”
+Early-1930s Soviet orators liked to claim that where the bourgeois aircraft fell when its engine failed, the socialist aircraft flew on the collective strength of its people.
 The line is rhetorical nonsense.
 It also captures exactly what the propaganda wanted aviation to mean.

 Theatrically, aviation made for great photographs.
 A Soviet pilot in a flying helmet, leaning against the prop hub of an ANT-25, was an icon that worked on every poster wall from Tashkent to East Berlin.
 A cosmonaut waving from the top of a Vostok capsule was the same icon updated for the 1960s.
 Both images were instantly readable.
 Both were also factually true: the country really had built those aircraft, those rockets, those records.
 The propaganda was selling something that genuinely existed.